getpawprint/slate/source/includes/_intake.md

 user.email | string | New client's email address.
 user.phone | string | New client's phone number.
 user.address | string | New client's address.
-screening | object | Screening questions
-screening.is_new_client | bool | Answers "Are you a new client?" screening.has_been_elsewhere | bool | Answers "Have you been to any other vets?" screening.has_been_vaccinated | bool? | Answers "Have any of your pets been vaccinated before?" (only relevant if `has_been_elsewhere` was false) bookings | object[] | Contains information about each pet and appointment bookings.pet | object | The pet to be seen. bookings.pet.name | name | Pet's name. bookings.pet.species | string | Pet's species, e.g. `cat` or `dog`. bookings.pet.breed | string? | Pet's breed.
-bookings.pet.birthdate | date? | Date portion of the pet's birthdate bookings.pet.profile_pic | base64? | Base64 encoded image of the pet
-bookings.place_ids | int[]? | List of IDs from the `place` table who we will contact for the pet's medical history.
+user.birthdate | datetime? | New client's birthdate (for DEA reporting of prescriptions of controlled substances) secondary | object? | Secondary contact information, like a spouse secondary.first_name | Secondary contact's first name. secondary.last_name | Secondary contact's last name. secondary.phone | Secondary contact's phone. screening | object | Screening questions screening.is_new_client | bool | Answers "Are you a new client?" screening.has_been_elsewhere | bool | Answers "Have you been to any other vets?" screening.has_been_vaccinated | bool? | Answers "Have any of your pets been vaccinated before?" (only relevant if `has_been_elsewhere` was false) marketing | object? | Marketing fields for vet (no effect on intake) marketing.media_opt_in | bool | Does the client release rights to clinic to use photos for social marketing.sms_opt_in | bool | Does the client opt into text marketing.referral | string | How you heard about the clinic - string (include a couple default options like yelp, google, friend) bookings | object[] | Contains information about each pet and appointment bookings.pet | object | The pet to be seen. bookings.pet.name | name | Pet's name. bookings.pet.species | string | Pet's species, e.g. `cat` or `dog`. bookings.pet.breed | string? | Pet's breed. bookings.pet.birthdate | date? | Date portion of the pet's birthdate bookings.pet.gender | string | "m" or "f" bookings.pet.neuter | bool? | Whether or not the pet has been neutered/spayed. bookings.pet.profile_pic | base64? | Base64 encoded image of the pet bookings.place_ids | int[]? | List of IDs from the `place` table who we will contact for the pet's medical history.
 One of `place_ids` or `vets` must be specified, or else `empty_reason` must be given. bookings.vets | object[]? | Vets who we will contact for the pet's medical history.
 These will become new `place` table entries.
 One of `place_ids` or `vets` must be specified, or else `empty_reason` must be given.